Headless Commerce / What Does It Actually Mean?

 - CMS – content layout management on both platforms.

 - ERP – a system responsible for inventory management and prices as well as order management.

 - CRM – a system responsible for managing contractor data and their segmentation and discount promotions per client/group.

-According to this assumption, each of the above mentioned systems is superior to its field and synchronises data bidirectionally with other systems to ensure their consistency.
-To ensure faster data exchange, we assume their standardisation within the data bus responsible for receiving, processing and sending information to the indicated source/medium (Figure 3).
+According to this assumption, each of the above mentioned systems is superior to its field and synchronizes data bidirectionally with other systems to ensure their consistency.
+To ensure faster data exchange, we assume their standardization within the data bus responsible for receiving, processing and sending information to the indicated source/medium (Figure 3).